Good Mileage on a Used Car

 On the other hand, a newer used car with more miles can mean it was used more for highway driving.
 A vehicle with more highway miles tends to have less damage in some of its performance parts because cruising down the freeway takes less of a toll on parts.
 Therefore, these vehicles may provide a longer-lasting performance.

 While drivers should consider mileage when shopping for a used car, it shouldn't be the deciding factor.
-Understanding what type of miles are on the odometer and how it was taken care of can help you find the reliable pre-owned car you need.
+Understanding the type of miles on the odometer and how it was taken care of can help you find the reliable pre-owned car you need.

 For more information about used car mileage or if you're ready to get behind the wheel of a dependable pre-owned vehicle, contact the team at Val-U-Line®!